Avg: 3.6 from 186 votes

-Above this is 3rd class scrambling up and left, staying generally along the edge of the Diamond.
+Above this is 3rd Class scrambling up and left (or right), staying generally along the edge of the Diamond.
 At the very top is a chimney that must be climbed.
 Here there are also a couple of options, so look for the easiest one.
-The climbing is about as difficult as down below, maybe 4th class to 5.4.
+The climbing is about as difficult as down below, maybe 4th Class to 5.4.
 After climbing the chimney for a pitch, you have a very short scramble up to the summit.

 This route is good in both the summer and winter but may be a bit more classic in the winter.
 It will feel like you are climbing a peak much bigger than Long's.
 This also makes the Broadway traverse more interesting because of snow.
 I would recommend taking a picket or two in the winter.
 So, have fun climbing one of the most classic mountaineering routes in the Park!